-- Much of the Commission's work centered on trying to reconcile vastly different reporting methods by and between corrections agencies. - The DOC and the fourteen Sheriffs' Offices currently produce inconsistent data and financial reporting on topics including programming, mental health spending, employee time allocations, among others. - There is little to no uniformity of definitions for even basic terms such as 'evidence based', 'recidivism' or 'substance use disorder.' - These inconsistencies make a complicated system opaque and stubbornly resistant to substantive analysis.
+- Much of the Commission's work centered on trying to reconcile vastly different reporting methods by and between corrections agencies. - The commission found that much of the available data was inconsistent; the DOC and the fourteen Sheriffs' Offices agree on the need to produce uniform data and financial reporting on topics including programming, mental health spending, employee time allocations, among others. - There is little to no uniformity of definitions for even basic terms such as 'evidence based', 'recidivism' or 'substance use disorder.' - These inconsistencies make a complicated system opaque and stubbornly resistant to substantive analysis.